neptunelabs/fsi-showcase-samples/samples/poi/README.md

 The difference between the normal 2D viewer and the 360° viewer is that the latter uses *dir* instead of *src*.

 Now we want to have some points of interest.
-This is achived by setting them in an XML configuration.
+This is achieved by setting them in an XML configuration.
 This is discussed in a tutorial on our website: [Points Of Interest Tutorial](https://www.neptunelabs.com/fsi-viewer-js/multiple-spins-showcase/).

 The resulting viewer with thumbbar looks like this: